json-everything/json-everything-docs/_docs/schema/basics.md

 }
 ```

-Here's the schema build inline:
+Here's the schema with an inline declaration:

 ```c#
 var schema = new JsonSchemaBuilder()